-With SG52 upon us it’s that time of the year when we start reflecting on all the reasons we love living in Singapore with kids.
-From the year-round sunshine to the awesome local food we here at HoneyKids are all thankful for the rather lovely life we get to have here with the kiddos, so we’ve been busy thinking about what we love best about being a parent in Singapore…
+With National Day coming up, it’s that time of the year when we start reflecting on all the reasons we love living in Singapore with kids.
+From the year-round sunshine to the awesome local food we here at HoneyKids are all thankful for the rather lovely life we get to have here with the kiddos, so we’ve been busy thinking about what we love best about raising a family in Singapore…

 Selina, mum to Maxton and Grayson